 Ethiopia rose into the Watchlist Top 5 last year as conflict escalated in the northern Tigray region.
-A year later, the risk of drought due to the “La Niña” effect, combined with continuing conflict in Tigray and the neighboring Amhara and Afar regions, are pushing the country even further up the list—to number 2.
+A year later, the risk of drought due to the “La Niña” effect, combined with continuing conflict in Tigray and the neighbouring Amhara and Afar regions, are pushing the country even further up the list—to number 2.
 Here's what you need to know about the growing humanitarian crisis in Ethiopia.

 Conflict broke out between the federal government and the Tigray People’s Liberation Front (TPLF) in November 2020.
 Since then, there have been several rounds of fighting.
 In June 2021 the federal government declared a “unilateral ceasefire,” but this has not brought an end to the conflict.
 Instead, fighting continues to affect parts of Tigray, Amhara and Afar.